 The purpose of this License is to make a manual, textbook, or other functional and useful document "free" in the sense of freedom: to assure everyone the effective freedom to copy and redistribute it, with or without modifying it, either commercially or noncommercially.
-Secondarily, this License preserves for the author and publisher a way to get credit for their work, while not being considered responsible for modifications made by others.
+Secondarily, this License preserves for the author and publisher a way to get credit for their work, while not being considered responsible for modifications made should come with manuals providing the same freedoms that the software does.
+But this License is not limited to software manuals; it can be used for any textual work, regardless of subject matter or whether it is published as a printed book.
+We recommend this License principally for works